fuse-box/fuse-box/docs/webworkers.md

 **IMPORTANT** FuseBox requires a static variable passed to the `Worker` or `SharedWorker` object

-If you want to add some conditions to it, do it this described below:
+If you want to add some conditions to it, do it as described below:

 ```ts
 if (process.env.NODE_ENV === 'development') {